Reading

 And yet.

-And who was Ruth?
+And what of who came from Ruth?

-Importantly, Ruth the Moabitess, was the great-grandmother of King David!
+Importantly, Ruth the Moabitess was the great-grandmother of King David!

 David, who had a heart after God’s own heart, who saw angels and wrestled bears and killed a giant.